-David Wayte (Cert Ed, MAR, CNHC) is the Principal of Jubilee College and Reflexology Course Lecturer at the Nottingham, Sheffield and Leicester Schools.
+David Wayte (Cert Ed, MAR, ICR) is the Principal of Jubilee College and Reflexology Course Lecturer at the Nottingham and Leicester centres.

 Some of you may have heard me on the radio, and for some of you my name will be totally unknown, so I will take this opportunity to introduce myself, and hope that I will get to meet you in person.

 I am a fully qualified Lecturer, and have many years experience of practise in complementary therapies before founding Jubilee College.
 Before that I was Department Head of Complementary Therapies at South East Derbyshire College.
 I was the first Reflexologist in the UK to be made a member of the Royal Society of Medicine and I also run my own Complementary Therapy Clinic, Jubilee Holistic Reflexology in Smalley, Derbyshire.

 I originally trained at the Northern School of Reflexology, but after qualifying, realised there was still so much more to learn.
 I then went on to do further training with Loretta Cusworth - one of the UK's foremost Reflexologists and Moshe Kruchik, of Tel Aviv - Israel.

 My personal motto is 'strive for excellence'.
 If you are looking for the highest standard of training and want to become the best therapist that you can be, then my courses are for you.
 I also believe that, although Reflexology training involves intensive study, learning should be fun.
 Previous students have stated that they have found learning about the human body compelling and fascinating.